1. What is Online Orientation?

-Personality quizzes could also be a great way to improve your team’s cohesiveness while giving the team’s new entrants a fun onboarding experience.
+Personality quizzes make for great virtual orientation ideas while giving the team’s new entrants a fun onboarding experience.
 All you have to do is search up a personality quiz and send the link to everyone else in your team.
 Once they have completed the tests, you can have the employees mention what they agree or don’t agree about their test results.

 3.9 Virtual Coffee Breaks

-Virtual coffee breaks have several uses.
+Virtual coffee breaks also translate as amazing new employee orientation ideas.
 In a breakout room, new joinees can be introduced to existing staff and converse about interests.
 They can also learn more about the company’s processes.
 Off-work conversations could also take place, and would only help build camaraderie amongst the colleagues.
-You could set up a time which suits everyone to ensure these breaks aren’t disruptive for anyone.
+You could set up a time that suits everyone to ensure these breaks aren’t disruptive for anyone.

 3.10 Run a Virtual Scavenger Hunt

-A scavenger hunt can be fun for new employees and improves collaboration within the teams.
+A scavenger hunt can make for fun virtual onboarding ideas as it improves collaboration within the teams.
 You have to split up your teams into groups, and give them a list of items they have to find within their homes, and the team that gets these items the fastest will win.
 For example, you can ask these teams to look for items needed in a workplace, such as staplers, pins and notepads, or items needed in the kitchen, such as spoons, knives, chopping boards etc.

 The winners could be given a small reward, for example, an Amazon gift card.
 To make this game a bigger success, you could invite managers of other departments and their teams, which would bring people who have never worked together closer.

-4.1 How do I make employee orientation fun?
+4.1 How do I make online employee orientation fun?

 - Keep it thorough and personalized